mattermost/mattermost-developer-documentation/site/content/blog/2020-03-16-advanced-git-tbilisi-free-university.md

 go test ./... -coverprofile=coverage.out && go tool cover -html=coverage.out -o coverage.html && open coverage.html
 ```

 Same coverage, but the tests are better structured.
 Let's see what else we can fix!
-Hmm, something's not right with EnableIncomingWebhooks:
+Hmm, something's not right with `EnableIncomingWebhooks`:

 ![image](/blog/2020-03-16-advanced-git-tbilisi-free-university/code-coverage-3.png)